Rubender353/random/c++/ArrayStack/readme.md

-Example that uses an unsafe way to read memory in program to print items in a LIFO stack in order it then outputs them from old to new and then outputs it in LIFO stack order
+Example that uses an unsafe way to read memory in program to print items in a LIFO stack.
+But instead of keeping the items in another area to print from oldest to new, we read the private members of class from memory and print oldest to new.
+Finally it prints it in the stack LIFO order from newest item added to oldest